 Please note that Theme Builder is only available on Elementor Pro.
 Find the differences between Elementor Free vs Elementor Pro.

 Assuming you have installed Elementor Pro on your WordPress site, go to Templates -> Theme Builder.

-On the Theme Builder page, go to the Footer tab and click the Add New button to create a new footer template.
+On the Theme Builder screen, go to the Footer tab on the left panel and click the Add New button to create a new footer template.

 Elementor offers several footer templates you can choose from.
 Choose the one you like and click the Insert button to load it to the editor.
 Or, if you want to create the footer from scratch, you can simply close the template library to open the editor.
 In this example, we create a footer from scratch.